-Walter’s practice focuses on complex insurance litigation, counseling and reinsurance arbitrations and expert witness testimony.
+Walter’s practice focuses on complex insurance recovery, counseling, arbitrations, litigation, and expert witness testimony.

-Walter is admitted to practice before courts and arbitral bodies across the United States and abroad, including the United States Supreme Court, US Courts of Appeal for the Second, Third, Fourth, Sixth, Seventh, Eighth and Eleventh Circuits, and US District Courts for the Eastern and Western Districts of Virginia, Eastern District of Washington, Western District of Washington, District of North Dakota, Southern and Middle Districts of Florida, Southern District of New York, and Eastern District of North Carolina.
-He litigates insurance coverage and bad faith disputes around the nation, involving business interruption, product liability, construction defect, reinsurance matters, cyberinsurance and e-commerce issues, and other emerging claims.
+Walter is the former Chair of the ABA Insurance Coverage Litigation Committee and a Fellow of the American College of Coverage Counsel.
+He is admitted to practice before courts and arbitral bodies across the United States.
+He litigates and arbitrates insurance coverage and bad faith disputes around the nation, involving business interruption, product liability, construction defect, reinsurance recovery matters for cedents, cyberinsurance and e-commerce issues, and other emerging claims.
 These matters involve a variety of insurance contracts, including professional liability, first party property, general liability insurance policies, cyberinsurance, and various reinsurance agreements.

 Obtained summary judgment for our client in the World Trade Center Properties coverage litigation, regarding the number of occurrences arising from the 9/11 terrorist attack.

 Secured a favorable award in arbitration related to a dispute regarding obligations to manage a book of umbrella and high excess liability risks.
 The arbitration panel granted all relief requested by our client, a result that was confirmed by the Supreme Court of New York.

 Litigated D&O issues involving claims against public union board of directors.

 Represented clients in numerous criminal investigations regarding D&O coverage.

 Represented non-profit boards of directors on fiduciary claims under D&O policies.